-37. Site security and arrangements for visitors
+41. Site security and arrangements for visitors

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within in paragraphs 281-286 of KCSIE 2021.
+Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within in paragraphs 305-310 of KCSIE 2024.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
 Visitors will be provided with a leaflet outlining the school's safeguarding and child protection arrangements.
 All visitors are expected to follow these school arrangements. - The headteacher/principal will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted.
-Could add details about badge and colour coding lanyards, use of DBS checks.. - The school will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
+Could add details about badge and colour coding lanyards, use of DBS checks. - The school will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
 The arrangements for the individuals providing these services on the school's premises may include an assessment of their education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required (eg for multiple sessions).

-The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+- The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Detail could be added here about times of day school gates are open or other security arrangements the school has in place.